testing the best backpacking sleeping bags in the woods

 As far as ultralight sleeping bags go, we feel that Zpacks singularly dominates the marketplace with three of the best options.
 Sure, it ain’t cheap, but the Zpacks Zip Around still outperforms sleeping bags from other brands that cost $100 more.
 This is a seriously excellent ultralight sleeping bag and we recommend it highly.

-Highest Warmth-to-Weight Hoodless Ultralight Sleeping Bag
+Best Hoodless Sleeping Bag

 Zpacks Classic Sleeping Bag 20